lmelwyn/sapps/README.md

 an environment modules oriented proof-of-concept container package system using singularity containers as lightweight snap or flatpak applications.

+## Applications

+  * Editors / IDEs
+      - Atom
+      - Sublime Text
+      - Visual Studio Code

+!
+Note there are issues in the initial commit which means some functionality may be unavailable in the applications.

 ## Howto install

 ### Install requirements